Sales-Based Rebate Design: Introduction

 Another related body of work is the literature on \emph{referral reward programs}, where the seller uses monetary rewards to motivate existing buyers to spread product information thus expanding the market (\cite{Libai_Marketing_2001, Aral_MS_2011, Ilan_MS_2016, Jackson_working_2017}).\footnote{Other word of mouth marketing strategies include creating \emph{buzz} using promotions and frequent \emph{zero-pricing} (see \cite{CampbellMayzlinShin.2013}, and \cite{Amir_MS_2017} and references therein).} Although very similar in nature, group-buying has the advantage of stimulating a larger scale of social interaction as it requires information sharing before any transaction takes place (see \cite{Xie_MS_2011} for a detailed comparison of group-buying and referral reward programs).
 As stated before, by considering a fixed market size we set aside the second order beneficial marketing effects of the reward programs, including the market expansion via social interactions, in our analysis and fully elaborate on the operational value of such programs resulted from their direct effect on the utilities of the seller and buyers.

-To summarize, while firms achieve a growth in their profit for products with an inherent positive network effect, we articulate that inducing such an effect using an aggregate reward program may reduce the profit.
-In particular, for sellers with a established customer base (e.g., Groupon, Amazon, Facebook), with no capacity constraints and a fixed marginal cost (e.g., many digital goods and services) and uncertain quality (or average valuation), inducing positive externality (e.g., via group discounting) is harmful to the profit of the firm.
+In summary, while the operational value of network effects is mostly attributed to its effectiveness in fostering word of mouth, social influence, and scale economies, the value in creating externalities here comes from monetizing the strategic uncertainty (\cite{MorrisShin_2002}) - that is, uncertainty concerning the purchase decision of customers, as well as beliefs (and beliefs about the beliefs) on purchase decisions of other customers.
+This value can be realized by inducing a properly-designed common externality component into consumers' payoffs as a ``sales-based rebate'', which enables the seller to induce different prices at different valuations given the heterogeneity of the beliefs on sales volume and hence on the rebate.
+While firms achieve a growth in their profit for products with an inherent positive network effect, we articulate that inducing such an effect using a sales-based reward program may reduce the profit, as it will effectively induce lower expected prices at higher valuations.
+A seller, on the other hand, may benefit from a properly designed decreasing rebate function (though may not be optimal), exploiting its capacity to induce lower expected prices at lower valuations.
+Our work thus complements the overwhelming literature on the benefits of positive network effects by putting spotlight on the operational value of creating negative payoff externalities.
 Nevertheless, incentive programs such as group-buying and referral rewards can be still beneficial due to their effectiveness in fostering word of mouth and social influence, scale economies, and reducing supply-demand mismatch under capacity constraint in situations discussed in the literature of group-buying and referral reward programs.